williamhunter/topy/README.md

 # ToPy #
-## Topology Optimisation using Python ##
+## Topology Optimization using Python ##

-Exported from Google Code, nothing more.
+Exported from Google Code.
 Please see the wiki branch for now (_not much there_); I'll upload everything in due course when I have a bit more time (I have a 'real' job).

 ## Plans (not cast in stone, not necessarily in this order) ##
 1. Upload all the code, and update my contact details.